jfmatth/hugobuilder/README.md

 Starting from the golang:latest container (which contains the GO language), it pulls down the latest stable branch of HUGO and compiles it into it's own container.
 See Dockerfile for more information.

-## building the container yourself
+## Building the container yourself

 simply run build.sh and it will build the container and push up to my docker.io repository, and you may use it from there.